LazySammy/LOTUS/README.md

         <img src="https://img.shields.io/badge/made in-🇫🇷France-black" /></a>
 </p>

-<span style="color:blue">some *blue* text</span>.
 ## $${\color{lightblue}LOncoG: \space a \space software \space for \space Longitudinal \space OncoGenomics \space analysis}$$
 This software plots, compare and merge information from all exomes of a cohort of cancer patients before and after treatment.
 It also includes a customizable filter module to help you removing remaining germline and/or non driver mutations.

 ## Warnings
 - This software is still in development and should not be used for clinical purposes yet.
 - The software is not yet optimized for large cohorts of patients.
-- Protein impacts can be predicted using the SIFT and Polyphen2 algorithms.
-For the moment, you should use ANNOVAR dbsnfp41 database to get the predictions.
+- Protein impacts predictions only works with ANNOVAR dbsnfp41a database for the moment.
 - Variant allelic frequency in population only works with ANNOVAR gnomad40 database for the moment.

 ## Project Organization